Constance Hunter: KPMG

 In 2013, she was appointed chief economist of KPMG, where she was responsible for macroeconomic analysis and economic forecasting.
 A former principal of the firm, she joined its strategy leadership team in 2020, and the advisory board of its pension committee.
 A year after the U.S. imposed new tariffs on its trading partners, in 2018, Hunter stated that the result was that the higher tariffs were disruptive to the business environment.
 The following year, The Wall Street Journal noted Hunter among the first economists to officially forecast Federal Reserve rate cuts and economic recession for 2019.
 She was also one of the first economists to begin forecasting the extensive economic impacts of COVID-19 on the U.S., noting a March 2020 start to economic recession, emerging obstacles, such as job loss and decreased consumer consumption; mask wearing resistance; virus variants; political uncertainty; and recovery, through such as federal rate changes and social shifts, as well as the pandemic's effect on Chinese economies in February 2020.
 In early 2021, she forecast economic changes subsequent to societal adaptations due to the pandemic, outlined in the report, "Covid's economic reset: making the quixotic quotidian".

 AIG

 In early 2022, Hunter joined AIG as executive vice president, global head of strategy and environmental, social, and corporate governance (ESG).
 In the newly created role, her ESG responsibilities include supporting businesses as they navigate climate change, as well as meeting AIG's own net-zero by 2050 goal to match those of the Paris Agreement, and other commitments.

+EIU

+In September 2024, Hunter joined The Economist Intelligence Unit (EIU), the business information arm of The Economist Group as chief economist.

 Boards and associations

 Hunter is a member of the Council on Foreign Relations, She served as president of the National Association for Business Economics for 2019 to 2020, and is a NABE Fellow and board member, where her focus is diversity and inclusion.
 She serves on the board of NPO GallopNYC and is a member of various economic associations, including the New York Association of Business Economics, Money Marketeers and 100 Women in Finance.
+Hunter also serves on the advisory board of Social Impact Capital, and the board of the National Bureau of Economic Research.